Bhutan: Haa Valley, Bumthang, Tang Valley

 Heading East

 On the way to Bumthang, a rock painting was on a narrow curve on the old road.
-Since the road was widened this painting is no longer seen.
-It was shown in a Bhutanese film called Travellers and Magicians.
+Since the road was widened, this painting is no longer seen.
+It was seen in a Bhutanese film called Travellers and Magicians.

-Bumthang is famous for many sights, and places to visit, including the Ugen Wangchuck Institute for Conservation and Environmental Research or UWICER.
+Bumthang is famous for many sights.
+One interesting place to visit is the Ugen Wangchuck Institute for Conservation and Environmental Research, or UWICER.

 The Bhutan government stresses conserving and protecting its forests and environment.
 UWICER recently added the Global Tiger Research Center.
 The taxidermist seems to have stretched this tiger's skin to make a very long tiger.